DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2024-11-26-npq-becoming-standalone.md

 * one API
 * one finance engine

 This sharing of responsibilities means simple changes need to be carefully planned across teams and releases carefully coordinated.
-It also means that new NPQ features are reliant on the availability teams primarily working in the ECF space.
+It also means that new NPQ features are reliant on the availability of teams primarily working in the ECF space.

 As a result, the NPQ team are disempowered by not owning the NPQ journey end-to-end.